-One of the worst parts about hives is you may never know why you have these miserable itchy bumps all over your skin.
+Have you ever had a case of the hives?
+Itchy, raised bumps that are localized and swollen are the typical signs.
+One of the worst parts about hives is you may never know why you have these miserable, itchy bumps all over your skin.
 Sometimes, all that you can do is try to chase the misery away with medication and wait them out.
 There is really nothing funny about getting hives.
-Have you wondered if your dog can get hives too?
-Can Your Dog Get Hives from Heat?
+Have you wondered if your dog can get hives, too?
+Can your dog get hives from the heat?

 Can Dogs Get Hives from Heat?